 1. Become a mindful spender, not an emotional one.

-In a nutshell, when you’re driven by your emotions, you’re likely to buy on a whim and end up with something you don’t love.
+When you’re driven by your emotions, you’re likely to buy on a whim and end up with something you don’t love.
 I did this.
 For the longest time.
-It’s what happens when you live and breathe a 9-5 your loathe each day.
+It’s what happens when you live and breathe a 9-5 you loathe each day.
 (Wait…it was more like 7-10).

 2. Live YOUR life, not everyone else’s.

 Why do we let others run our lives?
-I’m asking this all flippantly because I’ve been there.
-Girl falls in love with a guy, adores everything he does, worships the ground he walks on, then one fine day, BANG!
+I’m asking this flippantly because I’ve been there.
+A girl falls in love with a guy, adores everything he does, worships the ground he walks on, then one fine day, BANG!
 You wake up wondering who YOU are.
 Can I plead young and foolish here? 😉

 Letting yourself disappear by throwing yourself into other people’s lives is destructive.
-Whether it’s your husband, your children, your friends, or your family, don’t let YOU disappear for them.
+Whether it’s your husband, your partner, your children, your friends, or your family, don’t let YOU disappear for them.

 By living YOUR life, you’ll spend on what YOU want.
 Not what others want you to spend money on.